-Unit number denotes a housing occupancy which has a secondary designation.
+Unit number denotes a housing space which has a secondary designation.
 These can be an apartment or a condo unit.
 Most of these units have an interior entrance to the occupancy.
 Examples of unit numbers are: "A", "1", "101", "B1".
-Unit number are stored in the MAR Residential Unit Table.
+Residential unit number are stored in the MAR Residential Unit Table.